An Outbound 39-Brookline moves along the

 For those who still have an itch to ride the rails, the Port Authority's "T", a modern light rail system, still operates along the old Shannon-Drake, Shannon-Library, Beechview and Mount Lebanon routes.
-The Potomac Station in Dormont is just a short drive or a brisk walk for most Brookliners, making the "T" a viable alternative for Brookline commuters.

-connects these southern light rail routes with locations throughout downtown Pittsburgh and the North Shore.
+The Potomac Station in Dormont is just a short drive or a brisk walk for most Brookliners, making the "T" a viable alternative for local commuters. connects these southern light rail routes with locations throughout downtown Pittsburgh and the North Shore.
 A quiet ride to South Hills Village or a run to the Library suburbs is reminiscent of the old days.